This Is Not a Life Hack: Jenny Odell Discusses the Nature of Doing Nothing

 Brickner-Wood: And you actually argue that loudly deleting your social media account is counterproductive.

-Brickner-Wood: I was hoping you could talk a little bit about the general concept of refusal, which recurs a lot in the book.
+Brickner-Wood: I was hoping you could talk a little bit about the concept of refusal, which recurs a lot in the book.
 You cite Bartleby and Diogenes and several public labor movements as these exemplars for public refusal.
-I was hoping you could talk about why refusal is such an important factor in both restoring attention and doing nothing.
+Why is refusal such an important factor in both restoring attention and doing nothing?

 Odell: In that chapter [“The Anatomy of Refusal”], one of my favorite examples is the Finnish performance artist [Pilvi Takala] who got a job at Deloitte and then just sat there doing nothing.
 It was so galling to everyone at the company that all these urgent interoffice emails were sent asking about this mysterious employee who just sat staring out the window.
 On the most basic level, within the image of doing nothing, there is often a very humorous refusal of the onward push that we take for granted.
 The other example I give in the book is Tom Green lying on the sidewalk for his public access show, where everyone is assumed to keep walking forward on the sidewalk.
 You don’t have to refuse very much before it becomes a big spectacle.
 Those are the moments in which it is revealed how much we assume we should just keep going on the path that we’re going on at any particular time.
 Doing nothing is refusing to do something, often times the something that everyone else is doing.
 I think a reason I was trying to dig up different historical examples of interesting refusals is because I think they provide important images for us to go back and look at moments when many subsequent refusals were often times refusing something very similar.
 I think it gives some kind of grounding to an attempted refusal in the present.
 When I was reading about the 1934 waterfront strike, the quotes from the workers showed how subject they were to the whims of capital and commerce, and that they might work two days straight and then not have any work for three days.
 It was every man for himself.
 Then there’s the story about how they banded together in this very democratic way and coordinated with all these different groups up and down the coast to create this spectacle of not working.
 It was so inspiring to read about.
 There are these moments when you read something from history and it doesn’t feel like this dusty historical moment but actually quite urgent and relevant to the present.